bertars/ResearchProject/README.md

 This study has been designed, developed, and reported by the following investigators:
 - Madalina Dinga (VU Amsterdam)
 - Ivano Malavolta (VU Amsterdam)
-- Luca Giammattei (University of Naples Federico II)
+- Luca Giamattei (University of Naples Federico II)
 - Antonio Guerriero (University of Naples Federico II)
 - Roberto Pietrantuono (University of Naples Federico II)